ssinha8752/ML_Diabetes_Prediction/README.md

 Example Output
 - Input Patient Data: Sidebar sliders allow users to input patient data.
 - Prediction: You are not Diabetic - Not Healthy" or You are Diabetic - "Healthy" displayed with visualizations and accuracy.

-Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests for improvements.